mgland/iutest/README.md

 # ![alt text][logo]
 UTest-0.1
-UTest is a python unittest ui based on nose2, with a Chinese Name '油条-0.1'
+UTest is a python unittest ui based on nose2, with a Chinese Name '油条'.

 [logo]: ./icons/utest.svg "UTest Logo"